kcpeppe/kcpeppe.github.io/_posts/2023-05-25-ChatGPT_Replaces_Simp_Tables.md

 ```
 <br/>

-My initial Google searches yielded nothing of interest but having the ChatGPT output allowed me to  find a newer reference to Charles J. Fillmore engaging in similar work.
-The surprise was that even with all this information in hand, I wasn't able to come up with even a passing mention of "simp tables".
-That said, the work that Harris and Fillmore were engaged in felt very much like how ChatGPT operates.
+My initial Google searches yielded nothing of interest but having the ChatGPT output allowed me to find a reference to Charles J. Fillmore engaging language modeling research.
+The surprise was that even with all this information at hand, I wasn't able to come up with even a passing mention of "simp tables".
+That said, the work that Harris and Fillmore were engaged in feels very much like how ChatGPT operates.

-At this point, I decided to re-implement the app in Java and then see if I could get ChatGPT to do the same.
+At this point, I decided to re-implement the Simp Tables app in Java and then see if I could get ChatGPT to do the same.

 ### The Code